 For example, a bot with a daily limit of three positions will stop scanning for new positions if three positions have been opened in one trading day.

 Position limits are for opening positions only; you can close as many positions as you want.

 Position Limits - Total

 The total limit is the maximum number of open positions available for a bot.
 The bot will not open new positions if the total position limit is reached.

-New bots automatically default to off when created.
-To turn on the bot, simply toggle the switch to "On" in the top right corner.
+Your new bot is added to your portfolio.
+The Positions tab, Automations tab, and Bot Log are blank and ready for you to add automations.
+New bots are automatically "Off" by default when created.
+To turn on the bot, simply toggle the switch to "On" in the top right corner of the dashboard.